nlesc-recruit/cudawrappers/README.dev.md

 make --version
 ```

-On a Debian-like system you can install them with
+On a Debian-based system you can install them with

 ```shell
 sudo apt install build-essential